 A copy of the approved environmental assessment and EMP documentation will always be available by the proponent.
-Copies of the Environment Clearance Certificate and all other associated authorizations and permits will also be kept with the quarrying team.
+Copies of the Environment Clearance Certificate and all other associated authorizations and permits will also be kept onsite with the safety, health and environment manager.
 In addition, a register of the legislation and regulations applicable to the project will be maintained and updated as necessary.